FIRST Championship: FTC World Championship

 Up until the end of the 2016 season, winning alliances from Franklin and Edison went on to compete in the finals on the DaVinci Field.
 In 2017, FTC teams joined FRC teams to play their finals matches on the Einstein Field.

+On March 6, 2026, these six divisions replaced the original four to accommodate the 336 teams attending the World Championship.
+The winning alliances from each division go on to compete in the finals on the da Vinci Field.